010. NUMBERING SYSTEM USED IN VOLUME 5.

 040. DIVISION OF RECORDS NUMBERS.

 040.14 GENERAL INFORMATION.
 The Division of Records (DR) number is the official file number of the Department, and may be referred to as a DR number.
 DR numbers shall consist of the last two digits of the year followed by a seven digit number.
 The first two digits of the seven digit number shall indicate the Area of occurrence identification number followed by five numbers arranged consecutively and issued in numerical order.
 The Network Communications System (NECS) will automatically generate a DR number based on the Consolidated Crime Analysis Database (CCAD) data input by the records unit.
 When issuing DR numbers, the Area of occurrence identification number will be determined by the Reporting District (RD) of the location of occurrence.

 The Special Enforcement Section, Detective Support & Vice Division, maintains a register of Vice Report, Form 03.18.00, DR numbers, for manual issuance, allocated for vice.

 040.28 EMPLOYEE RESPONSIBILITIES FOR OBTAINING DIVISION OF RECORDS NUMBERS.
 Each Department employee completing a report requiring the use of a DR number shall secure and record that number upon the report and any related report.

 Exception: When a DR number cannot be obtained through the Consolidated Crime Analysis Database (CCAD), DR numbers may be manually issued by the Area of occurrence Records Unit.
 Area Records Units shall determine, on an individual basis, the necessity for manually issuing DR numbers and shall maintain a log of numbers issued.
 When the CCAS becomes available, DR numbers shall be inputted by the Area Records Unit and Records and Identification Division personnel.

 Manually issued DR numbers will be issued from the sequential series of Area DR numbers.
 The set of numbers to be issued manually shall be determined annually by Information Technology Bureau.
 This set of numbers shall normally be a block of numbers assigned to the Area's sequential series.

-If the situation does not involve an arrest, multiple DRs, or the need for the services of Scientific Investigation Division, a supervisor may, at the supervisor's discretion, approve a completed report without an assigned DR number.
+If the situation does not involve an arrest, multiple DRs, or the need for the services of Technical Investigation Division or Forensic Science Division, a supervisor may, at the supervisor's discretion, approve a completed report without an assigned DR number.